DarkSil/TheMovieDatabase/README.md

 10. Media Control (Notification) - MediaSession
 11. Image Loading - Coil

+Additionally I want to highlight resources usage - resources are in an SVG format to reduce app size and to have a flexibility with usage (colors, shapes etc)

 TODO - Fix search, fix UI blicks, to do entire media part, to do downloads
 </pre>